TommyTran732/Windows-Setup/Group Policies Objects/Default Domain Policy/Microsoft Defender Antivirus.md

 Rationale: `01443614-cd74-433a-b99e-2ecdc07bfc25` depends on Microsoft Cloud Protection (MAPS).
 The only place where I use MAPS is my gaming machine, and it needs to be able to run not-so-reputable programs anyways.

+**Warning:** NVIDIA Driver can fail installing most probably because of `56a863a9-875e-4185-98a7-b882c64b5ce5`, you can temporarily disable ASR rules to update NVIDIA driver.

 ## MpEngine

 `Computer Configuration\Administrative Templates\Windows Components\Microsoft Defender Antivirus\MpEngine`